 The AFSC has been tagging and releasing sablefish in Alaska waters since 1972.
-Tagging effort in Alaska has been centered in three main areas: 1) adult sablefish in offshore waters of the GOA, BS, and AI; 2) adult sablefish in the inside waters of Chatham and Clarence Straits; and 3) juvenile sablefish in interior bays of Southeast Alaska.
-As stated previously, to date, approximately 360,000 sablefish have been tagged and released (Table 1).
+Tagging effort in Alaska has been centered in three main areas: 1) adult sablefish in offshore waters of the GOA, BS, and AI; 2) adult sablefish in the inside waters of Chatham and Clarence Straits; and 3) juvenile sablefish in interior bays of southeast Alaska.
+To date, approximately 360,000 sablefish have been tagged and released (Table 1).